Aaron-Gregory/ML-Experiments/LLM-basic/README.md

 pip install -r requirements.txt
 ```

-3. **Data Collection**: Run `data_collection.py` to collect data from the ArXiv API.
-Ensure you have API access and configure the script accordingly.
+3. **Data Collection**: Run `data_collection.py` to collect data from the open ArXiv API.
 You may need to run this script multiple times with different topics in order to get a variety of training data.

 4. **Explore Data**: Execute `explore_data.py` to get insights into the collected dataset.
 This will help you understand its size and characteristics.